 (Note: As an alternative to installing the demo CLI, you can build the actual CLI as it's included in the golembase-op-geth repo.)

-When you create a user, it will generate a private key file called private.key
+When you create a user, it will generate an encrypted keystore file with a password you provide called wallet.json

 and store it in: